mpv-player/mpv/DOCS/man/lua.rst

                 Boolean Whether the event was caused by a mouse button.

             ``key_name``
-                The name of they key that triggered this, or ``nil`` if unknown or invoked artificially.
+                The name of they key that triggered this, or ``nil`` if invoked artificially.
+If the key name is unknown, it's an empty string.

     Internally, key bindings are dispatched via the ``script-message-to`` or ``script-binding`` input commands and ``mp.register_script_message``.